MCookinho/SUPER-AUTO-JOBS/README.md

 - A small project made for a college assignment.
 - Its a remake of SUPER AUTO PETS, maded in C lang

-- it's all in PT-BR btw
+- Everything is in portuguese btw